drakkan/sftpgo/SECURITY.md

   Referrer-Policy, Permissions-Policy and similar.
 Clickjacking, framing, or "missing header X" findings whose only remediation is enabling one of these controls fall here.
+- The observable effect of a control that necessarily acts before authentication — a connection refused, a session ended, a requirement applied, an authentication method declined — including what an unauthenticated client can infer from a reply, a sequence, or a response time.
+Deferring such a control until after authentication would remove the protection it provides, and we do not make that trade.
 - Behavior that requires an administrator to deliberately weaken or disable a security control, or to choose an insecure configuration (for example a weak operator-chosen secret).